cmfunderburk/vmt-dev/docs/2_typing_overview.md

 *   **Trade Mechanism:** Agents directly exchange Good A for Good B using bilateral matching
 *   Quotes computed based on marginal utilities
 *   Compensating block logic finds mutually beneficial trade quantities

+#### 7.2 Monetary Economy `[PLANNED]`
+A theoretically rigorous monetary system is a high-priority feature for future development.
+It will involve:
+*   A dedicated `Good` ("M") to serve as a medium of exchange.
+*   New protocols for monetary exchange and price formation.

 #### 7.3 Market Maker & Order Book `[PLANNED]`
 A new type of entity, the `MarketMakerAgent`, will be introduced to facilitate centralized exchange.